-|Approving Official:||Vice President for Finance and Administration
+Vice President for Finance and Administration

-Campus Service Agreements
+Continuing Service Agreements

 Individual Project Agreements

-B. FORMATION OF CERTIFICATION AND SELECTION COMMITTEE
+A. FORMATION OF A CERTIFICATION AND SELECTION COMMITTEE

-The committee discusses the requirements of the project and determines any selection criteria, in addition to that in the standard Professional Qualifications Supplement (PQS) form.
-Selection criteria must elicit information which cannot otherwise be determined from the standard PQS form, must be related to the firm’s experience and ability and must not request a firm to describe its approach to the proposed project (approach is only requested of the short listed firms).
-The committee also develops the selection schedule, establishing dates for the short list meeting and the final interviews.
-The committee reviews and approves the proposed Project Fact Sheet (forms section).
+The Committee discusses the requirements of the Project and determines any selection criteria, in addition to that in the standard Professional Qualifications Supplement (PQS) Form.
+Selection criteria must elicit information which cannot otherwise be determined from the standard PQS form, must be related to the firm’s experience and ability and must not request a firm to describe its approach to the proposed project (approach is only requested of the shortlisted firms).
+The Committee also develops the Selection Schedule, establishing dates for the Shortlist meeting and the final interviews.
+The Committee reviews and approves the proposed Project Fact Sheet (Forms section).

-C. PLACEMENT OF ADVERTISEMENT
+B. PLACEMENT OF ADVERTISEMENT

-D. REQUIRED QUALIFICATION DATA
+C. REQUIRED QUALIFICATION DATA

 The advertisement contains information relating to the submission of qualification data, including:

-1. Professional Qualifications Supplement (PQS)
+- Professional Qualifications Supplement (PQS)

-2. Professional Registration Certificates
+- Professional Registration Certificates

-3. Corporate Charter Registration
+- Corporate Charter Registration

-If the applicant offering services is a corporation, it is required to include a reproduction of its corporate charter registration with the Department of State to operate in Florida.
-The University verifies the status of the corporation with the Division of Corporations before the shortlist is made final.
+If the Applicant offering services is a corporation, it is required to include a reproduction of its corporate charter registration with the Department of State to operate in Florida.
+The University verifies the status of the corporation with the Division of Corporations before the Shortlist is made final.

-4. Joint Ventures
+- Joint Ventures

-The committee may require other data deemed appropriate for a specific project and include such requirements in the Notice to Professional Consultants.
+The Committee may require other data deemed appropriate for a specific project and include such requirements in the Notice to Professional Consultants.

-F. REVIEW AND DEVELOPMENT OF SHORTLIST
+E. REVIEW AND DEVELOPMENT OF SHORTLIST

-The committee convenes to screen the applicants and develop a short list.
-The committee completes Schedule B of the Selection Evaluation Form (forms section), consisting of the following categories:
+The Committee convenes to screen the Applicants and develop a Shortlist.
+The Committee completes Schedule “B” of the Selection Evaluation Form (Forms section), consisting of the following categories:

-1. Past Performance
+- Past Performance

-The most recent rating for those applicants which have a current rating on file with Florida State University.
-Where no performance data are on file for the applicant, the applicant is assigned the University rating average.
+The most recent rating for those Applicants which have a current rating on file with Florida State University.
+Where no performance data are on file for the Applicant, the Applicant is assigned the University rating average.
 The score range is 0-20.

-2. Experience and Ability
+- Experience and Ability

-Based on the selection criteria and the information provided by the PQS forms, the committee reviews each applicant's relevant experience and qualifications.
-After the committee discusses the merits of each application, the committee members rate the applicants.
+Based on the selection criteria and the information provided by the PQS forms, the Committee reviews each Applicant's relevant experience and qualifications.
+After the Committee discusses the merits of each application, the committee members rate the Applicants.
 Their individual scores are averaged, and the composite score is entered into the column, "Experience and Ability."
 The score range is 0-20.

-3. Design Ability
+- Design Ability